Peawanuck: Transportation

 Peawanuck is not accessible by year-round road but has an airfield (Peawanuck Airport).
 Marked roads exists for travel within Peawanuck.
 While the roads have no names, the main road in town is referred to as Main Street and the one along the river as Riverside.

 There are private cars or light trucks in town, but other modes of travel include snowmobiles and canoe.

 The town is linked by winter/ice roads in the winter towards Fort Severn, Ontario, and ultimately, Shamattawa, Manitoba and Gillam, Manitoba.

 Emergency Services

 Peawanuck has no hospitals, and is only served by one of two Health Canada funded Weeneebayko Area Health Authority Partnership Sites.
 The Peawanuck Nursing station provides basic health care needs in the community.
 It is federally run by Health Canada's First Nation and Inuit Branch, and partnered with Weeneebayko Area Health Authority.
-Peawanuck Nursing Station (staffed by two nurses) can be assisted by doctors at Weeneebayko Area Health Authority via teleconference, with occasional physician visits.
-Advanced medical care requires transport by air ambulance operated by James Bay Ambulance Services from Peawanuck Airport to Timmins or Kingston.
+Peawanuck Nursing Station is staffed by two to three nurses and a nurse practitioner every two weeks.
+They can also be assisted by doctors at Weeneebayko Area Health Authority via teleconference, with occasional physician visits.
+Advanced medical care requires transport by air ambulance operated by James Bay Ambulance Services from Peawanuck Airport to Moose Factory or Kingston.

 There is a fire station in town, which is staffed by about a dozen volunteers using a single fire truck.

 Peawanuck is policed by the Nishnawbe-Aski Police Service, an Aboriginal-based service staffed by two officers.